 I mean, these kind of exist because Nike apparently made a pair a few years back.
 The question is, why aren’t self-tying shoe laces widely available?
 Maybe it’s because the two seconds it takes to tie shoe laces isn’t that much of a hindrance in everyday life?
 Or possibly, for us in the UK at least, every time we went outside they would short-circuit due to rain.

-15 sequels to Jaws
+15 more sequels to Jaws

 At present, there are four Jaws films, but I only acknowledge the first one and choose to believe the others never existed.
-If the quality of franchise carries on the same trajectory, I would imagine Jaws 19 to be in the negative on Rotten Tomatoes.
+If the quality of the franchise carries on in the same trajectory, I would imagine Jaws 19 to be in the negative on Rotten Tomatoes.